matloff/cdparcoord/README.md

 For example, there is a blue line corresponding to the tuple,

-(age=29,educ=13,occ=102,sex=1,wageinc=38000,wkswrkd=52)
+(age=35,educ=14,occ=102,sex=1,wageinc=100000,wkswrkd=52)

-(The line actually splits into two at the **wageinc** variable.)
 The frequencies are color-coded accoring to the legend at the right.
-So the above tuple occurred something like 180 times in the data.
+So the above tuple occurred something like 60 times in the data.

 What about the difference between males and females (coded 1 and 2)?
-Though there is consider range in wages for the two groups, visually there seems to be some suggestion that the women's wages tend to be lower.
+One interesting point is that there seems to be greater range in the men's salaries.
+At the high end, though, men seem to have the edge.

-However, if this is the case, it may be explained by differences between the two groups in other variables.
+Now, can that edge may be explained by differences between the two groups in other variables?
 For instance, do women tend to be in lower-paying occupations?
 To investigate that, let's move the **occ** column to be adjacent to **wageinc**.